rumca-js/sdl-Keyboard-Master/README.md

 # Overview
-This is a keyboard game.
-Still in development.
+Keyboard-Master is a keyboard game, where letters fall from above.
+User needs to type the letter in order to 'destroy it'.

-In this game letters fall from above.
-The player needs to destroy letters by typing them.
+# Environment

-Uses Linux ttf fonts.
+This program is written in SDL2, on Linux Mint.
+Uses Linux fonts, locations, which means that it will not work as is on Windows build.

-Developped using eclipse under Linux Mint.
+Developped using eclipse.

 # License
 GPLv3